-J. Christopher Gaiser, Ph.D. • Biology Brian Gilbert, Ph.D. • Chemistry Anne Kruchten, Ph.D. • Biology (on sabbatical spring 2013) Robert Wolcott, Ph.D. • Chemistry
+J. Christopher Gaiser, Ph.D. • Biology Brian Gilbert, Ph.D. • Chemistry Anne Kruchten, Ph.D. • Biology (Coordinator) Thomas Reinert, Ph.D. • Chemistry

 Biochemistry and Molecular Biology, as the intersection of the disciplines of Chemistry and Biology, applies the understanding of interplay of energy, atoms, and molecules to the intricate processes which occur within a living cell.
-The Department, attentive to the curriculum recommendations of the American Society for Biochemistry and Molecular Biology, coordinates pertinent course offerings from the Departments of Chemistry and Biology to provide the framework of integration.
+Attentive to the curriculum recommendations of the American Society for Biochemistry and Molecular Biology, pertinent course offerings are coordinated from the Departments of Chemistry and Biology to provide the framework of integration.
 The degree requires a sequence of courses which provide a background for research in biomolecular sciences, for employment at the bachelors level, or for graduate training in related areas.
 It also provides preparation for students wanting to enter professional training programs in medicine, dentistry, pharmacy, or other health professions.